mattbierner/blog.mattbierner.com/_posts/2013-12-17-memoization-in-parse.md

 But consider what happens if the first `reallyExpensiveParser` succeeds and then the input `'b'` is encountered.
 When the `character 'a'` parser fails, `attempt` backtracks and the second choice of the `either` is run.
 This runs `reallyExpensiveParser` again with the same input to get the same value.

 ## Issues with Argument Based Memoization
 Standard memoization memoizes a function on its input, mapping arguments to cached values.
-But this wont work for the inner continuation functions used in Bennu's implementation.
+But this won't work for the inner continuation functions used in Bennu's implementation.

 ```js
 always = \x ->